Stories

 Creating a business opportunity: Sahara Craft

-While she was still a student, Wanjiru Nderitu converted a gap in the St. John's craft market to a business opportunity, which has helped fund her education and support her and her daughter.
-"It's been good!"
+While she was still a student, Wanjiru Nderitu turned a gap in the St. John’s craft market into a business opportunity, which has helped fund her education and support her and her daughter.
+“It’s been good!”
 Nderitu says.

 Wanjiru Nderitu is proud to be from away!
 Now living in Newfoundland, Nderitu is originally from Kenya.
 She likes to bring her bright colours and fashion into what she thinks is a dull and gray scene.
 She also loves cooking.

-Small Business Challenges Education Employment Trade Material Culture Crafts Kenyan Crafts Jewellery
+Small Business Challenges Education Employment Material Culture Crafts African Community Kenyan Crafts Jewellery

 The Michael family’s story of immigration and settlement